House | 6 bedrooms | sleeps 11

 |Outdoors||Balcony or terrace, Private garden, BBQ, Swing set|

-FIRST FLOOR: Bedroom 1 is a large master bedroom with five-foot double bed and vanity unit.
+FIRST FLOOR: Bedroom 1 is a large master bedroom with five-foot double bed, newly installed ensuite shower room and vanity unit.
 Bedroom 2 is a spacious twin bedroom with basin.
 Bedroom 3 is small, with two single beds, one of which can slide under the other to make a comfortable single room.
 Bedroom 4 is a small bunk bedroom, lower bunk is 4ft wide - comfortable for single adult.
 The first floor has a bathroom with power shower over bath, heated towel rail, toilet and basin.
 It also has a separate shower room with an electric shower, toilet and basin.

 The Stables is situated in the grounds of Westcove House and has a small outside patio area with garden furniture and a barbeque.
 It has the use of a large lawn area to the south, perfect for children to play and explore and an ideal spot for erecting a marquee for small weddings, parties and celebrations.
 It has even been used as a helipad in the past!
 We have a volley ball net and a selection of other outdoor toys and there is swing set for younger children.